Artists Statement

-I drive lonely sometimes forgotten roads, hike, scramble, bushwhack, get rained on, sometimes burnt and almost always eaten alive by bugs, all while trying to get to the places that call to me.
-Some of these places are beside a road or trail, others are so far away from signs of people that it is easy to forget that people exist.
-My paintings are of these special places.
+While exploring the wilderness I paint I hike, scramble, bushwhack, get rained on, sometimes burnt and almost always eaten alive by bugs, all while trying to get to the places that call to me.
+Some of these places are beside lonely, sometimes forgotten roads or trails, others are so far away from signs of people that it is easy to forget that people exist.
+My paintings are of these special places and the stories they have to share.

-Because of this, I see my paintings of these locations as visual stories of place.
-They reflect an intimately candid moment in time, shared between the landscape and ourselves.
-Not all the moments painted are perfect or pretty, they exist somewhere between fiction and reality, like a memory shared between old friends.
+Some of the landscapes are impressions of a single moment.
+Others are visual montages of the landscape and more reflective of our feelings and connections to a place than the actual place itself.
+Not all the moments painted are perfect or pretty, yet they are intentional and exist somewhere between fiction and reality, like a shared memory between old friends.

 • I mix my own blacks, greys, greens… really all my colours and use a basic primary colour selection to do so.